Amelia5p/Rock-Paper-Scissors/README.md

 - The score would only get to 2 before the DOM would alert the winner before updating the results, I made sure that the score was updated first, and then check for a winner after that, I fixed this by setting delay time.
 - I did not write the code for media queries correctly, so therefore it was not being applied, after inspection I fixed the code.
 - The images in the computer and player's choice section when opened pushed content up, used display block to keep them from doing this as a fix.
+- When testing my JavaScript code it threw the warning '"Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."'
+I changed the for to a forEach loop which fixed the issue and cleared the warning.

 # Deployment